What Does It Mean to Have a Shallow Vagina?

 "Your vaginal length can increase to 4.25 inches to 4.75 inches or more when you're having sex," Alten said.

 During delivery, the length of your vagina changes to accommodate the baby.
 The vaginal canal usually stretches and elongates to allow natural birth.
-After delivery, it goes back to its prepregnancy state.
+After delivery, it goes back to its pre pregnancy state.

-When to see a doctor
+When to see a doctor about a shallow vagina

-For some women, having a shorter vagina is a completely normal anatomical variation.
+For some women, having a shallow vagina is a completely normal anatomical variation.
 However, if you experience pain during penetration, discomfort or difficulty inserting or retaining a tampon, or fullness down below, then it's best to consult a healthcare professional.

 "Sometimes these symptoms may also be associated with incomplete emptying of bladder/bowel or constipation," Pisal explained.